rob-Hitchens/sdk-tutorials/b9lab-content/3-main-concepts/15-migrations.md

 ### StoreLoader

 A StoreLoader prepares the on-chain state for use by the new binary.
 This can include reorganizing existing data.
 The node does not resume normal operation until the StoreLoader has returned and the Handler has completed its work.
+A Storeloader can be used to migrate the state data to new internal organization.

 ### Proposal

 Governance uses Proposals that are voted on, adopted or rejected.
-An upgrade Proposal take the form of accepting or rejecting a Plan that is prepared and submitted through governance.
+An upgrade Proposal takes the form of accepting or rejecting a Plan that is prepared and submitted through governance.
 Proposals can be withdrawn (prior to execution) with cancellation proposals.

 ## Advantages